isc-projects/kea/doc/sphinx/arm/ext-radius.rst

       for access and 1813 for accounting.

    -  ``secret`` - authenticates messages.

+   -  ``trust-anchor`` - Since Kea 3.1.6 specifies the name of a file or directory where the certification authority certificate can be found.
+      Required with the TLS protocol, ignored otherwise.

+   -  ``cert-file`` - Since Kea 3.1.6 specifies the name of a file containing the end-entity certificate to use.
+Required with the TLS protocol, ignored otherwise.

+   -  ``key-file`` - Since Kea 3.1.6 specifies the  private key of the end-entity certificate to use.
+Required with the TLS protocol, ignored otherwise.

    When no server is specified, the service is disabled.